bronnie313/phaneroo-men-gather/README.md

 # 📖 Phaneroo Men Gather <a name="about-project"></a>

-**Phaneroo Men GAther conference** is a capestone project that displays "A website for the Phaneroo Men Gather conference" and it displays two pages the home page and the about page.
+**Phaneroo Men GAther conference** is a capstone project that displays "A website for the Phaneroo Men Gather conference" and it displays two pages the home page and the about page.
 It tests one's knowledge to know how to implement some functionality on the menu icon and the closing icon using JavaScript, it also requires one to know how to implement dynamic information using JavaScript forexample the featured speakers on this project was done rendered using javascript.

 ## 🛠 Built With <a name="built-with"></a>